venuvedam/oaidemo/README.md

 This has two python demos.
 These demos do not claim to solve world hunger or climate crisis.
 They are just technology demos that show how a python programme can call an Azure OpenAI API to get the response.
 Feel free to fork this repo and build on them.

 ## Demos
 1. "Create an automated email response" based on data entered by the user.
+(Unimaginatively called testing.py)
-2. "Summarize a small text file" - Renter Reform Act in the UK as an example.
+2. "Summarize a small text file" - Renter Reform Act in the UK as an example. (filesumm.py)

 ## Architecture
 Python code authenticates itself in Azure Active Directory through an App Registration.